Ronaldvr/ProFTPd-Admin-SQLite/README.md

 # ProFTPd Admin - Docker
-Adapted the proftpd Admin to a Dockerized Graphical User Interface for ProFTPd with MySQL and sqlite3 support
+Adapted the proftpd Admin to a Dockerized Graphical User Interface for ProFTPd with MySQL and sqlite3 support Also removed ezSQL (which was an very obsolete version and an actually unnecessary interface) and changed the database backend to PDO, during the rework necesary for this< also some obsolet pre php 8 statements were found and changed.

 ## About ProFTPd Admin